OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 ### Grid { #Grid }

-Container that will show the grid.
+Container that displays the grid.

 Add the Grid Block on your Screen and associate your data to it.

-*Inputs*
+**Inputs**

 Data
 :   Type: mandatory, Text.
-    The content that will be displayed in the grid.
+    The content that is displayed in the grid.
 To best set data in this parameter, fetch data from your database and convert it to JSON with either the ArrangeData action or the JSON Serialize node.

 IsDataFetched
 :   Type: mandatory, Boolean.
     Defines if an empty state should be displayed while data is loading.
-    E.g. DataAction.IsDataFetched
+    For example: DataAction.IsDataFetched

 GridHeight
 :   Type: optional, Integer.